 In case of selection, candidates who only took the self-test will be interviewed.
 The interview will have the objective of confirming the self-test of English proficiency presented in the application.
 In case the interview shows the proficiency is below what was stated in the application, the application will be cancelled.

 3) Adequate financial resources

-When you apply there is no guarantee that you will be considered for an ERASMUS or ERASMUS MUNDUS studentship so you should be fully aware of the financial costs of the programme.
-All candidates must take the financial aspects in consideration when applying.
-The studentships are extremely competitive and only the very best students in a field of many excellent applicants will be awarded the studentships.
-You should indicate clearly if you are relying on ERASMUS MUNDUS or other studentships to finance your study.
-Before final acceptance, candidates who were not awarded a studentship will be required to submit a Guarantee of full financial support for the duration of the studies.
+If your application is accepted, you will be required to provide a Guarantee of full financial support for the duration of the studies.
 The University needs to know that you have sufficient funds to cover the entire period of study.
 This document must be signed by whomever is meeting your university expenses.
 It may also have to be certified by a bank or lawyer.
 Keep a copy of this form since you may also need it to apply for your student visa.
-Please note, however, that the university will issue the relevant certificate of eligibility for a student visa only if you are able to document fully your source(s) of income.
+Please note that the university will issue the relevant certificate of eligibility for a passport student visa only if you are able to document fully your source(s) of income.